ISICV/ManTraNet/Readme.md

 ![Result](https://lh6.googleusercontent.com/r8jqUh5a1WbxCPROZ6xZRulQ2bztA8nVhQaHuS2J9bnVDa4KvV79AdkwmlWoevTJBn7cLqT2lQ_Ktk3O9rIRQNL5teuByoVEBqyzvg3-qtwreIRMew=w1075)

-Technically speaking, ManTraNet is composed of two sub-networks as shown above:
+Technically speaking, ManTraNet is composed of two sub-networks as shown below:
   1. Image Manipulation Trace Feature Extractor: the feature extraction network for the image manipulation classification task, which is sensitive to different manipulation types, and encodes the image manipulation in a patch into a fixed dimension feature vector.
   2. Local Anomaly Detection Network: the anomaly detection network to compare a local feature against the dominant feature averaged from a local region, whose activation depends on how far a local feature deviates from the reference feature instead of the absolute value of a local feature.